Enterprises Complacent in the Face of Rising Mobile Threats

 The top 10 consumer unmanaged apps most often disallowed by enterprises changed from Q4 2015 to Q2 2016.
 New entrants to the top 10 list include Line and Evernote.
 The top 10 consumer unmanaged apps most often disallowed in Q2 2016 include:

 8) Google Drive

-"When an unmanaged app that can potentially access corporate data or bypass corporate security measures achieves broad consumer adoption, IT departments look to blacklist it because they can't protect corporate data in an app they don't manage," said Plouffe.
+"When an unmanaged app that can potentially access corporate data or bypass corporate security measures achieves broad consumer adoption, IT departments look to disallow it because they can't protect corporate data in an app they don't manage," said Plouffe.

 Government organizations struggle to keep pace